POTS Flare-Up: Triggers, Symptoms, & How to Cope

 Method #2: Symptom journal

 A notebook or digital diary can be a helpful starting point.
 Recording when flares begin, what you ate, how much sleep you got, or how stressed you felt can reveal useful connections.
-However, journals are harder to analyze over time and difficult to share in a structured way with your doctor, where digital tools like Human Health offer a big advantage.
+However, journals are harder to analyze over time and difficult to share in a structured way with your doctor, where digital tools like the Human Health app offer a big advantage.

 Method #3: Wearables and devices